-Venezuela’s National Assembly approves amnesty bill in first of two votes
+Venezuela passes amnesty bill for political prisoners in first of two votes

 In addition, the legislation specifies certain events that would qualify for amnesty, including the demonstrations that unfolded in 2007, 2014, 2017, 2019 and 2024.

-That period stretches from the presidency of the late President Hugo Chavez, founder of the “chavismo” movement, through the presidency of his handpicked successor, Nicolas Maduro.
+That period stretches from the presidency of the late President Hugo Chavez, founder of the “Chavismo” movement, through the presidency of his handpicked successor, Nicolas Maduro.

-Both Chavez and Maduro were accused of the violent suppression of dissent, through arbitrary arrest, torture and extrajudicial killings.
+Both Chavez and Maduro were accused of the violent suppression of dissent through arbitrary arrest, torture and extrajudicial killings.

 But on January 3, the administration of United States President Donald Trump launched a military operation in Venezuela to abduct Maduro and his wife, Cilia Flores.
 They have since been transported to New York City, where they await trial on charges related to drug trafficking.

-While members of Venezuela’s opposition have cheered the military operation as a long overdue move, experts have argued that the US likely violated international law as well as Venezuela’s sovereignty in removing Maduro from power.
+While members of Venezuela’s opposition have cheered the military operation as a long-overdue move, experts have argued that the US likely violated international law as well as Venezuela’s sovereignty in removing Maduro from power.

 Weighing Maduro’s legacy

-Images of Chavez were a common sight during Thursday’s debate at the National Assembly, which has been dominated since 2017 by members of the chavismo movement.
+Images of Chavez were a common sight during Thursday’s debate at the National Assembly, which has been dominated since 2017 by members of the Chavismo movement.

 That year, Venezuela’s top court dissolved the opposition-led National Assembly and briefly absorbed its powers, before re-establishing a legislature stacked with Maduro supporters.